 CARsgen is a biopharmaceutical company with operations in China and the U.S. and is focused on innovative CAR T-cell therapies for the treatment of hematologic malignancies and solid tumors.
-The Company has built an integrated cell therapy platform with in-house capabilities that span target discovery, antibody development, clinical trials, and commercial-scale manufacturing.
+The Company has established a comprehensive CAR T-cell research and development platform, encompassing target discovery, innovative CAR T-cell development, clinical trials, and commercial-scale production.

 CARsgen has internally developed a robust product pipeline with global rights.
 One of CARsgen’s lead candidates is zevorcabtagene autoleucel (“zevor-cel” or “CT053”), an autologous B-cell maturation antigen (BCMA) CAR T-cell product treating relapsed/refractory multiple myeloma (R/R MM).
 CT041, is an autologous CAR T-cell product candidate against the protein CLDN18.2, for the treatment of gastric cancer (GC), pancreatic cancer (PC), and other solid tumors.
 CT041 is the world’s first CAR T-cell candidate for the treatment of solid tumors that entered a confirmatory clinical trial.